Fluffy lemon buttercream frosting with the flavor of fresh citrusy lemon is great on sugar cookies, cheesecake, and cupcakes!

 - 3 cups powdered sugar

-Zest both lemons and set zest aside.
-Juice one of the lemons to make 2 tablespoons juice.
-Reserve remaining lemons for another use.
+- Zest both lemons and set zest aside.
+Juice one of the lemons to make two tablespoons of juice.
+Reserve the remaining lemon for another use.

-Cream butter and shortening with mixer on medium until light and fluffy.
-Add lemon zest and juice (and extract if using).
+- In a medium bowl (or the bowl of a stand mixer), cream butter and shortening with a mixer on medium speed until light and fluffy.
+Add lemon zest, lemon juice (and extract if using), and a pinch of salt.
 Mix well.